 When he is not making perfect suits in his workshop, Georges likes to ski.
-Then he has an idea: create a warm, functional and well cut anorak dedicated to the practice of winter sports.
+Then he has an idea: to create a warm, functional and well cut jacket dedicated to the practice of winter sports.
 In 1962 he creates his own brand of clothing: Eider.

-The Eider is a duck from the Northern coast of Europe that has the characteristic to snatch its most beautiful feathers to cover its nest of down in order to keep warm its eggs.
+The Eider is a duck from the northern coast of Europe that has the characteristic to snatch its most beautiful feathers to cover its nest of down in order to keep its eggs warm.
 In the old days it was used as padding for duvets and clothes.
 Today, the Eider is a protected animal.

-From 1964, the “public limited company Eider” sees the day and the first manufacturing workshop settle in Annecy, at clos du Chateau.
+In 1964, the “Eider public limited company” sees the day and the first manufacturing workshop settles in Annecy, at clos du Chateau.

-Six years after the creation of the brand, 21 persons work in the manufacture of these revolutionary clothes.
+Six years after the creation of the brand, 21 people work in the manufacture of these revolutionary clothes.

-Whereas the man is walking of the moon, the first Eider anorak is a bug success and from 1973, Eider is employing 45 persons.
+While man is walking of the moon, the first Eider jacket is a big success and from 1973, Eider is employing 45 people.
 A first factory is created in Eloise, Haute Savoy.

-The industrialization is running, the company is growing and innovates.
-The waterproof material Gore-Tex then used by the space industry appears in Eider clothes.
+The industrialization is evolving, the company is growing and innovates.
+The waterproof Gore-Tex material then used by the space industry appears in Eider clothes.
 A real revolution!

-Few decades later, Eider is still assisting the athletes lover of mountain looking for highlight, harmony with nature and challenges.
+A few decades later, Eider is still assisting athletes that are passionate about mountain sports looking for accomplishments, harmony with nature and challenges.